What is Gold Bees or Gold ETF?

 Gold ETFs allow investment in gold in small denominations, which makes it easier for the retail investor to participate.
 On the secondary market, the minimum lot is one unit.
 This enables the investor to accumulate units over time and reap the benefits of rupee cost averaging.
 The units can be redeemed either from the fund directly or from the market.

-How will I invest in Gold ETFs?
+How can I invest in Gold ETFs?

 Just like you invest in shares.
 You will need to have a demat account.
 These Gold ETFs are listed in NSE and the daily movement in their prices can be checked online like the way you keep track of your equity portfolio.